concealedtea/Coding-Interview-Prep/README.md

 If you have a more efficient method, please let me know!
 I'm always eager to learn how to optimize these algorithms!
 Email me at: juliusfan98@gmail.com

+# CSES
+This folder contains solutions in Python to the questions from the [CSES problem set](https://cses.fi/problemset/list/).

 # Cracking the Coding Interview Answers
 This folder contains answers to the problems in Cracking the Coding Interview by Gayle Laakman Mcdowell.
 These answers are written in Python alone.
 Test cases have been adapted from various online sources.